Parts / Assembly - Locator

 FITTING THE BATTERY AND SIM CARD

-You’ll need to get a pre-paid sim card for your country (on whichever network you trust the most – ask over in the Forum if not sure) and you need to know it’s phone number!
 Flick the catch, lift the battery out and install the sim card as above.
-Couldn’t be simpler!
+Before using the device, it should be fully charged.
 Charging can take up to 12 hours for the first charge and then around 3-5hrs for future charges.
 Try to leave it charging for this long (even if it tells you it’s full!)

-The GPS unit can take up to a minute or two to get an initial satellite fix outdoors (and indoors often won’t get a fix).
-It can also take some time to initially find mobile network coverage.
+It may take up to 10 minutes on first use for the device to connect to both the GSM network (to cummunicate to you) and the GPS network (to know its location).
 The green light on the side will blink once every 3 seconds when mobile network coverage is achieved and double blink when GPS lock has been established.

 Be aware that on some mobile versions of Google maps, the coordinates appear as the nearest road.
 On a computer browser, a green arrow will show the precise coordinates location.